KelsonBall/Luadicrous/README.md

     vm.ReversedText:Set( reversedString )
 end)

+-- Here we create a function that handles the event when the 'Swap' button is clicked. vm.Clicked = (function ()
+    -- Sets the value of Text to the value of ReversedText (which triggers the Text.OnSet event). vm.Text:Set(vm.ReversedText:Get()) end)

 -- Now we return the view model table so that the framework can bind it to the view. return vm
 ```